Lithophaga lithophaga: Habitat and biology

-These bivalves live mainly in the area battered by the waves, but they can reach depths of 125 to 200 m.
+These bivalves live mainly in areas battered by waves, but they can reach depths of 125 to 200 m.
 They bore into marine rocks, producing a boring called Gastrochaenolites.
-Their growth is very slow, and to reach the 5 cm length, they require 15 to 35 years.
+Their growth is very slow, and to reach a 5 cm length, they require 15 to 35 years.
 They feed on plankton, algae and debris by filtering them from the water.
-They reach the sexual maturity after about two years.
+They reach sexual maturity after about two years.
 The number of eggs that are released in a season reach about 120,000 to about 4.5 million.
-The fertilization takes place in the open water.
+Fertilization takes place in the open water.

 Description

 Shells of Lithophaga lithophaga can reach a length of about 8.5 cm.
 They are yellowish or brownish, almost cylindrical, rounded at both ends.
 The interior is whitish iridescent purple with a pink tinge.
 These shells are relatively thin.
 The surface is nearly smooth, covered with growth lines, which sometimes can be quite rough.

 Right and left valve of the same specimen: